 The rules that comprise this Code of Conduct apply to all areas of computer use at Nazareth College, including all computers, storage devices, networks, and network devices owned or managed by the College, including any for which the college contracts with a third party.
-The Director of Information Technology Services is responsible for publishing, and in concert with other members of the college community, enforcing this Code.
+Additionally, this Code of Conduct applies to all devices, whether owned by the College or a third party, that access the College’s wired or wireless network, a College e-mail account, College applications and data, or otherwise access any protected College network or website.
+Such devices include but are not limited to mobile phones, tablets, or laptop computers, or any other electronic device with access to the College’s networks (together with all areas of use described in this paragraph, the “College Network”).
+The Chief Information Officer is responsible for publishing, and in concert with other members of the college community, enforcing this Code.

-A variety of computer resources are currently available at Nazareth, from local area networks that provide access to PC and Mac based software, to wide area networks such as the Internet.
+A variety of computer resources are currently available at Nazareth, from local area networks that provide access to PC and Mac based software, to wide area networks such as the Internet, including wireless internet and cloud-based or hosted services (the “Computing Resources”).
 All users are required to follow this Code of Conduct when using these resources.

-Procedures such as deleting files and reviewing accounts to ensure effective use of and access to computing resources may be necessary during the normal operation of the College's computer systems.
-If either as a result of this routine work, or as the outgrowth of a reasonable report or request from other individuals or agencies. the Director of Information Technology Services determines that a possible violation of this Code has occurred, he/she may authorize that an account or other technology asset be investigated by Information Technology Services staff.
+Procedures such as deleting files and reviewing accounts to ensure effective and secure use of and access to the College Network and computing resources may be necessary during the normal operation of the College's computer systems.
+If either as a result of this routine work, or as the outgrowth of a reasonable report or request from other individuals or agencies, the Chief Information Officer determines that a possible violation of this Code has occurred, he/she may authorize that an account or other technology asset be investigated or retained by Information Technology Services staff or other appropriate staff members.

-Violation of the Code or abuse of the privilege of using Nazareth's computer resources can lead to:
+Violation of the Code or abuse of the privilege of using the College Network and the College’s computer resources can lead to:

 The Nazareth College Computing Code of Conduct includes, but is not limited to, the following rules.
-Questions about the Code should be directed to the Director of Information Technology Services.
+Questions about the Code should be directed to the Chief Information Officer.

 Nazareth College creates, collects, maintains, uses and transmits confidential information, including Personally Identifiable Information (PII) relating to individuals associated with the College, including, but not limited to, applicants, students, parents, alumni, employees and vendors.
 The College is committed to protecting the confidentiality, integrity, and availability of this information against inappropriate access and use.
 To that end, the Information Security Group (ISG) was established in 2011 to partner with the Nazareth community to provide ongoing proactive security policies, procedures and education and to promote a general culture of security awareness.